Wolox/react-bootstrap/README.md

 export PATH=$NVM_DIR/versions/node/$(node --version)/bin:$PATH
 ```

-Save the changes an then open the console.
-Run `source .bashrc` to apply the changes of the file.
+Save the changes, close and re-open the console or run `source .bashrc` to apply the changes of the file.
 Now run the generator again.
 It should work just fine.